owenthedev/owenthedev/README.md

-- 👋 Hi, I’m @owenthedev
+# 👋 Hi there, I’m Owen Nxumalo
+### Application Development & Data Science
+Background:
+- mathematics & statistics

+Interests:
 - 👀 I’m interested in tech, finance, politics and sports
-- 🌱 I’m currently learning flutter and python
+- 🌱 I’m currently learning flutter and python to build apps and write scripts
-- 💞️ I’m looking to collaborate where possible
-- 📫 How to reach me: @owen_nx(twitter & Instagram)
+- 📫 How to reach me: @owen_nx (twitter & Instagram)

 <!---
 owenthedev/owenthedev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.